Ancient Viking Ship Found Buried Next to Busy Norwegian Freeway

 Advertisement

+“Ship burials are a tradition that only exist in Scandinavia and adjoining areas during the Late Iron Age in Scandinavia—from the 6th to the 11th century—and the majority of the already excavated examples can be dated to the 9th and 10th century which is also called the Viking Age,” said Nau.
+“Therefore we can assume that the new one is also from this period and thus between 1,000 and 1,200 years old.
+However, we cannot date the new findings with certainty yet—this will probably be possible only within the framework of an excavation.”

 This newly discovered ship may have been part of a cemetery, which was “clearly designed to display power and influence,” archaeologist and project leader Lars Gustavsen said in a statement.
 There’s a very real possibility that the Jellstad Ship contains the remains of a high-ranking Viking, but that still needs to be proven.

 It’s not immediately clear if ground-penetrating radar could pick up traces of a body, or bodies; for that, ground excavations may be necessary.

 Advertisement

-Note: This post was updated to include comments from Erich Nau.